im-github-training/1-introduction-to-github/.github/steps/1-step.md

 #### Dealing with merge *conflicts*

-TODO: Something that commonly happens when merging branches is something called a ***merge conflict***.
-This occurs when...
+A common occurrence when merging branches are ***merge conflicts***.

+***Merge conflicts*** occur when the same part of your code is changed in two branches that you're trying to merge together, and Git can't determine which change should take precedence.
+When this happens, Git halts the merge process and requires manual intervention to resolve the conflict, after which you can continue with the merge.

+Let's create a merge conflict and learn how to ***resolve*** them.

-Let's create a change to `file1`:
+First, let's create a change to `file1` in the `lesson/1-merge` branch:

 <!--
 ```shellSession